mvolkmann/blog/src/sample.md

 I find htmx to be very different from these frameworks.
 It is a breath of fresh air that I'm excited to share with you!

-In this chapter, you will learn how htmx simplifies web development.
+The goal of this chapter is to introduce you to how htmx simplifies web development.
-Htmx enables implementing apps that are easier to understand and require less code.
+You will learn how htmx enables implementing web applications that are easier to understand and require less code.
+Development web applications using htmx will increase your enjoyment and productivity.

-Modern web frameworks for implementing single-page apps (SPAs) frequently encourage the following steps:
+Modern web frameworks for implementing single-page applications (SPAs) frequently encourage the following steps:

 - The browser downloads somewhat large amounts of JavaScript code.